Money markets

 The treasury balance

-European rules forbid states to overdraft their account at the central bank.
+European rules forbid governments to overdraft their account at the central bank.
 The DSTA maintains a treasury balance between 0 and 200 million euro at the end of each day.
 However, there is a possibility to maintain a higher treasury balance occasionally.
 Due to continuous fluctuations in the State's account at the Dutch Central Bank, the DSTA needs to tap both the money market and capital market.
 It therefore issues T-bills, dubbed Dutch Treasury Certificates, and borrows and lends cash.
-Furthermore, the State issues Commercial Paper.
-Due to its flexible durations, CP is used to fill the 'maturity gap' between cash deposits and DTCs.
+Furthermore, the State issues CP.
+Due to its flexible durations, CP fills the 'maturity gap' between cash deposits and DTCs.

 T-bills (DTCs)

 T-bills are, just like bonds, a debt of the State to the bearer of the instrument.
 Bonds, however, have maturities of several years, while T-bills are short-term paper.
-Redemption of T-bills takes place on average 3 or 6 months after issuance, but maturities in between are possible as well.
+Redemption of T-bills takes place on average 3 or 6 months after issuance, but other maturities are possible as well.

 The DSTA auctions DTCs on a discount basis.
 This implies that, with positive interest rates, investors pay at issuance a lower amount than the nominal value of the DTC.
 At the end of its maturity the State pays the nominal value to the investor, which includes the interest remuneration.
 The difference between the purchase price and the nominal value represents the interest remuneration.